aemrobe/interactive-rating-component/README.md

 //exceuting the callingAddRatingFunction with an argument 0 upto the length of the rating array minus one.
-//this will make the callingAddRatingFunction to call the addRating when all the rating button clicked which have an index 0 upto the "rating.length - 1" for (let i = 0; i < rating.length; i++) {
+//this will make the callingAddRatingFunction to call the addRating
+//when all the rating button clicked which have an index 0 upto the "rating.length - 1" for (let i = 0; i < rating.length; i++) {
   callingAddRatingFunction(i);
 }